 Pineapple is a favorite fruit for many people.
 It is tart, sweet, and tangy, and its tropical origins put us in mind of warmer climates.
 In moderation, it can also be a healthy treat for dogs, similar to other types of fruit like strawberries and watermelon.

 What to Consider Before Feeding Your Dog Pineapple

 Ripe, raw pineapple contains a whole lot of vitamin C, along with thiamin, riboflavin, niacin, vitamin B6, and folate.
-Pineapple is also full of minerals, including manganese, copper, potassium, magnesium, iron, and small amounts of calcium, phosphorous, and zinc.
-This makes it a nutrient-dense snack for humans and dogs, alike, and these nutrients play an important role in your dog’s immune system and digestive health.
+Pineapple is also full of minerals, including manganese, copper, potassium, magnesium, iron, and small amounts of calcium, phosphorus, and zinc.
+This makes it a nutrient-dense snack for humans and dogs alike, and these nutrients play an important role in your dog’s immune system and digestive health.